 unpacked the package.

-GF is on Hackage, so the prodedure is fairly simple:
+GF is on Hackage, so under normal circumstances the prodedure is fairly simple:

 cabal install gf